by Nancy Armitage

 The 16th Hobby Club of New York Dinner was on Friday, February 12th , 1915 at 80 Irving Place New York City location.
 The Theme was Wm.
 Thackery letters; the menu had a funny cartoon with a man with a long mustache wearing a jester medieval costume.
 Also, a illustration of a man with a black top hat riding a horse.
 Menu: Oysters with Rudesheimer, Clear Green Turtle Soup with Vintage sherry 1865 Coronation 1911, Soft Clams, a l’Ancienne, Saddle of Canadian Mutton with Bollinger Special Cuvee 1904, Potatoes Croquettes, Peas, Virginia Ham, Hothouse Tomatoes & Lettuce Salad, Plum Pudding, Vanilla Ice Cream, Fruit, Dessert, Coffee, Old Chartreuse, Prince of Wales Port 1815, Otard Brandy 1808, Southside Madeira (110 yrs old) 1825 Document: HEH Coll HEH Bio File 17/1 uncat at Huntington Library San Marino, CA

-The 18th Hobby Club of New York Dinner on Thursday, The sixteenth of December 1915 at Two East Fifty-seventh Street which was Henry E. Huntington Mansion on 57th & 5th Ave. (he shared with Arabella D. Huntington his wife) On the menu on scrolls were many of HEH’s collections: Shakespeare, Spenser, Swift, Defoe, Dickens, Fielding, Goldsmith, Herrick, Lamb, Milton, Burns, Cruikshank, Lincolniana, Washingtoniana, Bryant, Poe, Hawthorne, Cowell, Irving, The Federalist 1788, New England Primer 1735, Franklin MS, Autobiography 1771-90.
+The 18th Hobby Club of New York Dinner was hosted by Mr. Henry E. Huntington.
+On Thursday, The sixteenth of December 1915 at Two East Fifty-seventh Street which was Henry E. Huntington Mansion on 57th & 5th Ave. (he shared with Arabella D. Huntington his wife) On the menu, on paper scrolls were many of HEH’s collections: Shakespeare, Spenser, Swift, Defoe, Dickens, Fielding, Goldsmith, Herrick, Lamb, Milton, Burns, Cruikshank, Lincolniana, Washingtoniana, Bryant, Poe, Hawthorne, Cowell, Irving, The Federalist 1788, New England Primer 1735, Franklin MS, Autobiography 1771-90.
 A Tiffany & Co.
 Illustrated menu with a photograph of HEH’s library on the top.
 On the top left was a illustrated “E” with orange & lemon trees growing out of the “E'” for Eighteen Dinner of Hobby Club.
-A nod to Mr. Huntington orange groves and lemons at his San Marino Ranch in Southern California.
+A nod to Mr. Huntington orange groves & lemons at his San Marino Ranch in Southern California.
 The Hobby Club Dinner Menu was Caviar on Toast, Consommé Royal, Terrapin, Chicken Mousse with Truffle Sauce, Roman Punch, Saddle of Lamb, Peas, Potatoes, Currant Jelly, Pate de Fois Gras in Aspic, Fruit Salad, Macaroon Ice Cream, [Fancy] Cakes, Coffee.
 Document: HEH Coll HEH Bio File 17/1 uncat at Huntington Library San Marino, CA

 The 19th Nineteenth Dinner of the Hobby Club was on Tuesday evening, January 18,1916; located at 30 E. Fifty-ninth St. New York City with the dinner menu in French written in sepia ink on white paper.
 In 1916, the Hobby Club started a trend with the Hor’deouves coming first at this fancy meal The theme might have been Thackeray, a hint on the menu.
 The Hobby Club Dinner Menu was for the 1st course: Hors d’Oeuvres then Huitres [Oysters on the Half Shell with Mignonette Sauce] Consomme Printanier [Soup Course], Ragout de Poisson a la Thackeray [Chicken Course], Ris de Veau with Sauce Amandes [Veal with Almond Sauce], Selle de Mouton de Canada [Leg of Canadian Lamb], Pommes de Terre, Rissoles, Haricots [French Green Beans], Asperces with Novvelles Hollandaise [Asparagus with New Hollandaise Sauce], Celeri a la Grece, Canape a l Roi Jacque, Glace des Iles, Cafe [Coffee] Menu was sage green on white paper with sepia ink with Old English fonts & scrip.
 6 illustrations 1829 & 1830 on the top of the menu one labeled Flore et Zephyr 1836; menu signed by Tiffany & Co.
 Document: HEH Coll HEH Bio File 17/1 uncat at Huntington Library San Marino, CA